8 Methods to Resolve Windows 10 Error Code 0xc00000e

 Windows has a built-in Automatic Repair tool that can be used to fix Windows errors.
 You can access the utility from an install disc and fix the error with the steps below:

-- Select "Troubleshoot" option after clicking "Repair your computer"
+- Select the "Troubleshoot" option after clicking "Repair your computer".